EMBA Electives

 Human and Machine Intelligence

-Artificial intelligence (AI) is a transformative technology and a modern day equivalent to fire in the early stages of human civilization.
-It is a tool that can be used to solve complex problems, make predictions, automate tasks, and enhance productivity.
-But like fire, its potential depends on how one wields it and it has a dual nature with potential for both good and bad outcomes.
-This course requires no prior technical knowledge and is designed for people who want to lead the deployment of AI systems in the real-world, manage data science, design, and product teams, and build and invest in AI companies.
-The goal of the course is to build intuition for what AI can do, how machine learning works, where these tools tend to succeed and fail, and how to navigate their business and ethical implications.
+Artificial intelligence is a transformative technology, powerful in proportion to how well you understand and wield it.
+This course requires no prior technical knowledge and is designed for those who want to lead AI deployment in the real world, manage data science and product teams, or build and invest in AI companies.
+You will develop an intuition for what AI can and cannot do, how machine learning works, where these tools tend to succeed and fail, and how to navigate the business and ethical implications that come with them.

 Leading Organizational Transformation